 Raoul Reit is the Lead Data Scientist at Immediate Media where he focuses on building machine learning and data driven products for personalised content recommendations, churn identification, forecasting and customer segmentation.
 Prior to Immediate Media, Raoul worked as an associate consultant for global strategy consulting firm A.T.
 Kearney on data science and analytics projects with e-commerce, FMCG, and pharmaceutical clients.
 Raoul is passionate about researching new ways of solving business problems through the application of data driven methods.

-Director of strategy, Wireless & MD, Wireless Studios
+Managing director, Wireless & MD, Wireless Studios

 Jimmy Buckland is Director of Strategy for Wireless, the audio business owned by News UK.
 Wireless broadcasts a portfolio of national brands in the UK (including Virgin Radio UK, talkRADIO and talkSPORT, the world's biggest sports radio brand) as well as market-leading brands in Ireland.
 Jimmy is also MD of Wireless Studios, the digital audio production unit of Wireless, responsible for developing a number of podcast franchises in partnership with blue chip brands including Harper Collins, The Sunday Times and Fabulous.
 He is also a director of First Radio Sales.
 Previously, Jimmy worked at the Radiocentre and as a Trustee of The Radio Academy.